 The Experience Reporting Agent, under the direction of the Life Actuarial (A) Task Force, will select companies that are required to submit experience data.
 The selection of companies will be based on achieving a target level of approximately 85% of industry mortality experience in scope.
 Companies selected to submit mortality experience data are expected to continue reporting their experience in future years, barring circumstances justifying an exemption.
 The list of companies selected is subject to change.
 Additional companies may be selected to maintain the target level of industry experience.
 Any additional companies selected will be given sufficient notice to prepare for the data submission.

-Companies with less than $50 million of direct individual life premium shall be exempted from reporting experience data required under this statistical plan.
+Companies with less than $50 million of direct individual life premiums shall be exempted from reporting experience data required under this statistical plan.
 This threshold for exemption shall be measured based on aggregate premium volume of all affiliated companies and shall be reviewed annually and be subject to change by the Experience Reporting Agent.
 At its option, a group of nonexempt affiliated companies may exclude from these requirements affiliated companies with less than $10 million direct individual life premium provided that the affiliated group remains nonexempt.

 Additional exemptions may be granted by the Experience Reporting Agent where appropriate, following consultation with the domestic insurance regulator., based on achieving a target level of approximately 85% of industry experience for the type of experience data being collected under this statistical plan.